SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 Some languages like Python use indentation as an important part of their syntax, and it influences how the code is interpreted by the interpreter.

-This **does not** happens in C and C++, beacuse the compiler generally ignores whitespace, (with a few minor exceptions).
-For this reason, we say that they are whitespace-independent languages.
+This **does not** happens in C and C++, beacuse the compiler ignores whitespace.
+For this reason, we say that they are **whitespace-independent** languages.
 Instead we use braces to tell the compiler that a peace of code belongs (it's inside) a block of other code or not.

 That means that indentation would be optional, but it's important anyway for keeping a good level of readability.